rowland007/Zoo-Infrastructure/README.md

 * Debug coding errors by testing existing code, identifying errors, and correcting errors for improved functionality
 * Assemble basic, working programs that effectively integrate essential elements of object-oriented programming
 ## Prompt
 You have assumed the role of managing the technology infrastructure at a zoo.
-You will develop a working program (either an authentication system or a monitoring system) for the zoo designed to follow the specifications outlined in the overview.
+You will develop a working program authentication system for the zoo designed to follow the specifications outlined in the overview.
 You will also provide detailed documentation describing your development process.
-Select from **one** of the following options as the basis of your program.

-### Option 1: Authentication System
+### Authentication System
 For security-minded professionals, it is important that only the appropriate people gain access to data in a computer system.
 This is called authentication.
 Once users gain entry, it is also important that they only see data related to their role in a computer system.
 This is called authorization.
 For the zoo, you will develop an authentication system that manages both authentication and authorization.
 You have been given a credentials file that contains credential information for